DoryeLEsteras/QuantumTools/docs/source/installation.rst

 Prerequisites
 =============
-First, you need python3 (>=3.7) installed in your machine.
+aFirst, you need python3 (>=3.7) installed in your machine.
 Once python is installed, you can use pip (or pip3) to install the following packages if they are missing:

 * NumPy